kick back space

 Emulating real life learning experiences virtually

-Our team recognized that there were 3 major instructor/participant flows that needed to be considered:
+There were 3 major instructor/participant flows that needed to be considered:

 1. Hand raising